BabylonJS/Documentation/content/features/featuresDeepDive/Exporters/3DSMax.md

 We have recently introduced a new tool to simplify the installation of the plugin for both Max and Maya.

 First, you can download the latest version of the installer from our [Github Releases](https://github.com/BabylonJS/Exporters/releases).
-Once on the releases page, you can find all our packages in the assets section of each releases:
+Once on the releases page, you can find all our packages in the assets section of each release:

 ![releases](/img/exporters/installer/GithubPreRelease.png)